Discovering Emotion and Reasoning its Flip in Multi-Party Conversations using Masked Memory Network and Transformer: Conclusion

 A change in speaker's emotion is usually conditioned on either internal (within conversation) or external (outside conversation) factors.
-This paper focused on the internal factors and defined Emotion-Flip Reasoning (EFR) in conversations that highlights all the contextual instigators responsible for an emotion-flip -- a first study of its kind in the conversational dialogue.
+This paper focused on the internal factors and defined Emotion-Flip Reasoning (EFR) in conversations that highlight all the contextual instigators responsible for an emotion-flip -- a first study of its kind in the conversational dialogue.

 Since emotion recognition (ERC) and EFR are closely related, we addressed both of them in the current study.
-We proposed two architectures, a masked memory network and a Transformer-based architecture, for the ERC and EFR tasks, respectively.
+We proposed a masked memory network and a Transformer-based architecture for the ERC and EFR tasks, respectively.
 Further, we leveraged the interaction between the two tasks through a multitask framework.
 As a by-product of the study, we developed a new benchmark dataset, MELD-FR, for the EFR task.
-It is an extention of MELD emotion recognition dataset with trigger labels for each emotion flips.
+It is an extension of MELD emotion recognition dataset with trigger labels for each emotion flips.
 In total, we manually annotated MELD-FR with 8,500 trigger utterances for 5,400 emotion-flips.
-We performed extensive evaluation on the MELD-FR dataset and compared the experimental results with various existing state-of-the-art systems.
-Results suggest that the proposed system obtained better performance as compared to state-of-the-arts. \paragraph{\bf Use Cases and Future Directions} One of the objectives of ERC is to develop an empathetic dialogue system, where the knowledge of emotion can assist the dialogue agent to generate empathetic responses; thus the user enjoys a more natural conversation.
+We performed an extensive evaluation on the MELD-FR dataset and compared the experimental results with various existing state-of-the-art systems.
+Results suggest that the proposed system obtained better performance as compared to the state-of-the-art.

+\paragraph{\bf Use Cases and Future Directions} One of the objectives of ERC is to develop an empathetic dialogue system, where the knowledge of emotion can assist the dialogue agent in generating empathetic responses; thus, the user enjoys a more natural conversation.
 Our proposed EFR task is the next step towards the same objective.
 The information of emotion-flips can be viewed as a feedback mechanism to the dialogue agent.
-During the conversation, if the dialogue agent senses a flip of emotion and it has the information of possible reason (trigger) of that flip, it can refine its next response.
+If the dialogue agent senses a flip of emotion during the conversation and has the information of possible reason (trigger) of that flip, it can refine its subsequent response.
 For example, if it encounters a negative emotion-flip (neutral to anger), it can refrain from generating a similar (trigger) response to avoid negative emotion-flip.
 On the other hand, for a positive emotion-flip (anger to joy), the confidence of the dialogue system in generating such responses will increase in the future.